Coastal Carolina Chanticleers: Men's basketball

-The Coastal Carolina men's basketball program is coached by Cliff Ellis, who has also served as head coach at Clemson University and Auburn University.
+The Coastal Carolina men's basketball program is coached by Justin Gray, who has also served as head coach at Western Carolina University.
 The program achieved the majority of its success during the early 1990s, reaching the NCAA tournament in 1991 and 1993.
 The 2009–10 CCU Basketball team set a school record for most wins in a season while finishing with a record of 28 wins and 6 losses.
 After losing to Winthrop at home in the conference championship game, the team suffered a 65–49 loss at UAB in the first round of the 2010 NIT.
 The 2010–11 CCU Basketball team would also finish with a 28–6 record, at one time winning 22 consecutive games.
 The team lost to UNC Asheville in the conference championship game 60–47.
 Coastal went on to lose to Alabama in the first round of the 2011 NIT.
 Coastal returned to the NCAA Tournament for the first time in 21 years in 2014, after defeating rival Winthrop in the championship game of the Big South Tournament, but losing to first-seed Virginia in their only game of the tournament.
 In 2015, Coastal Carolina again returned to the NCAA tournament after beating Winthrop, for the second year in a row, in the Big South Conference championship game 70–81.
 This is the first time in school history Coastal has made back-to-back appearances in the tournament.

 Football

 Coastal Carolina's football program played its inaugural season in 2003.
-The team is coached by Jamey Chadwell, head coach since the 2019 season.
+The team is coached by Tim Beck, head coach since the 2023 season.
 In the program's short history, wins have already been recorded over traditional Football Championship Subdivision powers such as James Madison University (ranked #1 at the time), Furman University and Wofford College.
 The school's highest-profile win to date came in 2020 in a much-publicized game against BYU.
 The program won seven Big South Conference championships before officially joining Sun Belt Conference football on July 1, 2017.